omersha/omersha.github.io/_posts/2015-12-22-the-name-of-the-rose.md

 ![png]({{ site.baseurl }}/assets/the-name-of-the-rose_files/the-name-of-the-rose_14_0.png)

-On the other hand, online learning is adaptive to the temporal structure, and works rather well:
+On the other hand, the online learning algorithm is adaptive to the temporal structure, and works rather well:

 **In [7]:**